- Public Works

 More updates will be provided to district property owners as soon as they are received.

 Individual Service Lateral Coordination

-A letter was recently mailed to all property owners within the Hawthorne Utility Undergrounding District as a reminder of their responsibility to install an individual service lateral and that completion of all laterals is required by July 16, 2022.
+A letter was mailed to all property owners within the Hawthorne Utility Undergrounding District as a reminder of their responsibility to install an individual service lateral and that completion of all laterals is required by July 16, 2022.
 A copy of the letter is available by clicking on this link.